 Mustard greens make pretty chips with a sharp bite to them.

-Try collard greens, turnip greens - whatever you like - just be sure to keep an eye on them.
+Try collard greens, Swiss chard, turnip greens - almost any leafy green vegetable you like - just be sure to keep an eye on them.

 The thinner/more delicate the green (baby spinach), the less cooking time it'll need.
 You don't want to burn them!